 How to Add Ginger to Your Kidney Diet

 As mentioned, ginger is not a high source of potassium, phosphorus, or sodium.
 It does contain a very small amount of potassium, however, it is not enough to be considered something to eliminate.
-(There are other foods much, much higher in potassium if you need to be careful with your potassium balance.)
+(If you need to follow a low potassium diet, this article may be helpful.)

 Ginger can be used fresh or dried.
 Dried ginger shows the most antioxidant value.
 You can find dried/powdered ginger in the grocery store spice aisle.
 Fresh ginger is found in the produce section near the garlic and potatoes.